 Few things offer a better telltale of history than collectible walking sticks.
 Their range in decoration and function are certainly testaments to the ingenuity and talent of the artisans who created them, but they are also windows into the lives of our ancestors who possessed them.
 The magic of owning a walking stick lies in the story buried within it.
 Beneath the surface of many sticks one can find an extraordinarily accurate commentary not only of the people, but also the major social, economic and political issues of the times.

 For example, many ladies of the 18th and 19th centuries carried a "vinaigrette" cane to protect them from a variety of ailments.
 Throughout history, vinegar has been heralded for its medicinal qualities.
-A sponge soaked in the healing liquid was placed in a small container with holes in it on the handle of the cane.
+A sponge soaked in the healing liquid was placed in a small container with holes in it on the cane's handle.
 Should a lady's tight corset cause her to faint or should she encounter someone with a dreaded illness, her vinaigrette tucked into her cane was close at hand to protect her.
 In a similar fashion, many ladies soaked a sponge in perfume to relieve them from the unpleasant odors encountered in unsanitary public places.

 In France, during the civil unrest of the 19th century, canes were often prohibited in public places or during public gatherings as they often concealed deadly weapons such as swords, spikes and guns.
 French insurgents used canes with hidden razors to discretely sabotage police horses in crowded gatherings by slashing their ankles.
 When the police looked for the dastardly perpetrator, the weapon was already retracted, hidden in its innocent looking cane shaft and the insurgent was well on his way from the scene... completely undetected.